qoitech/otii-tcp-client-python/README.md

 New functionality in client v1.0.9:

 - Added `otii_client`, that makes it easier to connect to to the Otii server, and to login and reserve licenses.
+  All the examples have been updated to use `otii_client`.
-  Note, this replaces `otii.connect` that was introducewd in v1.0.8.
+  Note, this replaces `otii.connect` that was introduced in v1.0.8.

-- New functionality in client v1.0.8 requiring [Otii software v3.5.2 or later](https://www.qoitech.com/download):
+New functionality in client v1.0.8 requiring [Otii software v3.5.2 or later](https://www.qoitech.com/download):

 - Added a new API for battery emulation
 - Added a simpler way to connect to the Otii server using `otii.connect`